SophiaDLL/LNWK-NPCs/README.md

+# DO NOT DOWNLOAD THE SOURCE, THIS IS ALWAYS GOING TO BE UNSTABLE AND MORE THAN LIKELY WILL NOT FUNCTION!

 -- Do not remove the credit on any of the provided content.

 -- Following will containe all of the config and helpfull remarks towards them